Mariners vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The moneyline set for this matchup implies the Mariners have a 46.5% chance of coming away with a victory in the contest.
+- The Mariners have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, Seattle and its opponents have hit the over in 42 of its 82 games with a total.
+- Games involving Seattle have gone over the total set by bookmakers in 43 of 83 chances this season.

-- The Mariners are 4-10-0 against the spread in their 14 games with a line set by sportsbooks this season.
+- The Mariners have an against the spread record of 4-10-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!